SPEAK VISUALLY Receive practical tips on how to

 This does not mean that you can just mail it in and expect solid results.
 Seth Godin coined the term “permission marketing” in 1999 in his book of the same title.
 He defined it this way:

-To make the most of this unique privilege, here are 12 newsletter design tips you can keep in mind to create visually engaging messages your audience will look forward to reading.
+To make the most of this unique privilege, here are 12 newsletter design tips you can keep in mind to create visually engaging messages your audience will look forward to reading and will keep you off the email blacklist.

 The Pew Research Center reports that for the first time, more people own smartphones than a desktop or laptop and that people spend significantly more time on their mobile devices.